Le-Gris/minicon2024/slides.md

 The light blue squares in the rectangle on the right indicate where to paste the blue shape.

-The bottom rectangle indicates where to paste the shape.
+--Point with mouse--

-Finally, the modified bottom rectangle should be submitted as the output grid.
+The bottom rectangle indicates the output grid where to paste the shape.

 [click] A few participants on this problem actually omitted that last step.
 -->

 ---
 layout: full